 Accidents in KFC

 KFC has a duty of care to its customers and there are regulations in place to protect diners from injury.
 KFC should take measures to reduce the risk of an accident occurring.
-If there are any hazards in its restaurants, the KFC should work to prevent customers from coming in contact with these hazards.
+If there are any hazards in its restaurants KFC should work to prevent customers from coming into contact with these hazards.
 It should also ensure that its restaurants are properly maintained and fit for purpose.